TOK.p29.r5.c2 = BMM9.p18.r7.c2 K&L.p18.#3 [25EMC.pdfp41.#7.1 = K&L.p18.#3.4] 25EMC.pdfp41.#7.2

 o K&L.p18.#3: ‘turtle carapace’ also ‘get engaged, be betrothed’’ (supported by PNG Stela 1 J2).

-o Bíró-ONoM (implicitly) warns against assigning modern English translations for two other verbs ma(h)k = “to cover” – found in the passive as mahkaj – and naw = “to present” – found in the passive as nahwaj – on (among others) PNG Stela 1, 3, and 8.
-Bíró-ONoM.p2.fn2: The translations of the transitive verbal roots mak- and na- went through several phases and their interpretations in Piedras Negras texts have a long history.
+o Bíró-ONtM (implicitly) warns against assigning modern English translations for two other verbs ma(h)k = “to cover” – found in the passive as mahkaj – and naw = “to present” – found in the passive as nahwaj – on (among others) PNG Stela 1, 3, and 8.
+Bíró-ONtM.p2.fn2: The translations of the transitive verbal roots mak- and na- went through several phases and their interpretations in Piedras Negras texts have a long history.
 The most recent treatment of the verb mak- is by Kerry Hull and Michael David Carrasco (2004) who argued that its general meaning was to cover over a certain space and list various rituals which all used this particular verb.
 Mak- is a reflect of proto-Mayan *maq- and all of its cognates have the general meaning of “to cover, to close” (Kaufman 2003:866-867).
 It frequently occurs in parallel constructions with the verb pas- which is the Classic Period form of the transitive verb *päs~“to show, uproot, uncover” (Kaufman and Norman 1984:128).
 Marc Zender (2005:5-6) also detailed the derivations of the root mak- and he explicitly translates the Piedras Negras mahkaj as “she is enclosed”.

 · Pronunciation: